fatoche/grow-frontend/README.md

 ### Next up

 - [x] If beds exist in the db, display them instead of the form
-- [ ] Layout beds to span 90% of screen width
+- [x] Layout beds to span 90% of screen width
 - [x] Add option --reload to main.py

 ### Later

+- [ ] Show loading indicator instead of form when entering /garden
 - [ ] Add form to add plant families to db
 - [ ] Add capability to assign plant families to beds
 - [ ] Add form to add plants to db